Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Introduction

 Structured photonic environments with engineered bandgaps overcome these limitations, enabling quantum state preparation inside the gap and subsequent transfer into the band~\cite{castillo2025dynamical}.
 Such environments can be realized with stepped-impedance waveguides~\cite{liu_quantum_2017, sundaresan_interacting_2019}, periodically loaded waveguides~\cite{mirhosseini2018superconducting} or coupled cavity arrays (CCAs)~\cite{indrajeet2020coupling, kim_quantum_2021, scigliuzzoControllingAtomPhotonBound2022a, castillo2025dynamical, jouannyHighKineticInductance2025, Ferreira2020CollapseReservoir,kollar_hyperbolic_2019,naik2017random,owens_chiral_2022}.
-At their band edges, such environments support atom–photon bound states~\cite{shi2016bound,calajo_atom-field_2016}, providing new routes for analog quantum simulation~\cite{zhang_superconducting_2023}, offering alternative paths for quantum computing architectures~\cite{kim2025fast,gorshkov2025cavity,thorbeck2024high}, and enabling directional interactions~\cite{Bello2019,kim_quantum_2021,pakkiam2024experimental}.
+At band edges, structured photonic environments support atom–photon bound states~\cite{shi2016bound,calajo_atom-field_2016}, which have been used for analog quantum simulation~\cite{zhang_superconducting_2023}, proposed as alternative routes to quantum-computing architectures~\cite{kim2025fast,gorshkov2025cavity,thorbeck2024high}, and exploited to enable directional interactions~\cite{Bello2019,kim_quantum_2021,pakkiam2024experimental}.
 In all of these experiments, artificial atoms have been coupled to a \emph{single site} of the array, fulfilling the electric dipole approximation.
-In this limit, due to parity symmetry, the $n$th CCA mode couples equally to the qubit as the $(N-n)$th mode, where $N$ is the total number of modes.
-As a result, strong coupling to band-edge modes opens large avoided crossings, which hinder non-adiabatic transfer between bandgap and in--band states, effectively ``trapping'' the qubit outside the band and preventing access to the rich dynamics of the superstrong regime.
+In this limit, due to parity symmetry, the $n$th CCA mode couples equally to the qubit as the $(N-n)$th mode, where $N$ is the total number of CCA modes.
+As a result, strong coupling to the CCA opens large avoided crossings at both band-edges, which hinder non-adiabatic transfer between bandgap and in--band states, effectively ``trapping'' the qubit outside the band and preventing access to the rich dynamics of the superstrong regime.

-This problem can be overcome by engineering a suitable qubit–mode coupling profile~\cite{wang2024realizing}.
-Notably, this can be achieved by coupling the qubit non-locally to multiple lattice sites, realizing a \textit{giant atom}~\cite{gustafsson2014propagating,frisk_kockum_quantum_2021,friskkockumDesigningFrequencydependentRelaxation2014}.
-Destructive interference suppresses coupling to low-frequency band-edge modes, facilitating non-adiabatic transfer from the lower bandgap into the band, while constructive interference selectively enhances interactions with a subset of high-frequency band-edge modes [see \methods], thereby enabling access to superstrong coupling dynamics.
-Although such non-local coupling has been studied in waveguide-QED systems~\cite{frisk_kockum_quantum_2021,kannanWaveguideQuantumElectrodynamics2020,vadirajEngineeringLevelStructure2021,joshiResonanceFluorescenceChiral2023}, it has not yet been realized in structured photonic environments~\cite{soro_interaction_2023,leonforte_quantum_2024,gaoCircuitQEDGiant2024,wang2021tunable,zhang2023quantum}.